verdaccio/website/website/blog/2021-04-14-verdaccio-5-migration-guide.md

 ## Custom favicon

-The _favicon_ can be replaced in 2 ways:
+The _favicon_ can be set either as url or absolute path in your system.

 ### Local absolute path